mainak33/CppCMakeTemplate/README.md

 ```
 cmake --install build --prefix install
 ```
 will install the library libdemolib.a at ./install/lib/ and the demolib includes at /install/include/demolib/demolib.
-The demoapp in build/demoapp consumes this library.
 ## Running the demoapp
 ```
 $ ./build/demoapp/demoapp